uvuvuwu/resonate-q2-contacts-app/README.md

 This is a React application that displays a list of contacts.

+You can view the live site at https://uvuvuwu.github.io/resonate-q2-contacts-app/.
+If you would like to run it locally, follow the instructions below:

 ## Clone this repository

 To clone this repository to your local machine, follow these steps: